Afkeomre/onlearn/README.md

 You can watch the website online [here](https://onlearn.vercel.app/).

 ## ✔️ Project Features
-- **Multi-page website**: The website features one fully developed main page with three additional pages designed as placeholders for future content.
+- **Multi-page Website**: The website features one fully developed main page with three additional pages designed as placeholders for future content.
-- **Responsive design**: The website is optimized for different devices (desktop, tablet, mobile).
+- **Responsive Design**: The website is optimized for different devices (desktop, tablet, mobile).
 - **SCSS**: Structured and modular styles using the SCSS preprocessor.
-- **Gulp**: Automated project build using Gulp.
+- **Gulp**: Automated project build.

 ## 📌 Main Functionality
 ### 🔐 Registration and Login Forms
 - Forms are opened in modal windows.
 - Client-side validation ensures requests are not sent with invalid data.
+- The data is sent to the server via POST requests.
 - Users are notified of success or errors.

 | ![Registration form](https://drive.google.com/uc?export=view&id=1t_TNhjwvTRqd6veqyScl0YtdI7NLq_vb) | ![Login form](https://drive.google.com/uc?export=view&id=1HLsgX8Jl7VsoFwfHVycOEuhzX_rT5uw2) |